Suggestion: Watch the 5 minutes video tutorial before reading this article

 If you want to know more, I recommend you to read my separate article that explains how you can get a home loan in the Philippines as a foreigner.

 The Philippines is a preferred choice among foreign property investors.
-It grows fast economically, has promising demographics, low living costs, and developed hospitality industry.
+It grows fast economically, has promising demographics, low living costs, and a developed hospitality industry.

 At the same time, property prices in prime areas in Manila and Cebu are significantly lower compared to places like Shanghai, Hong Kong, and Singapore.